benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
     Data analytics, at least in the "big data" sense, was once the reserve of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
-It's all about to become, well, personal.
+For a lot of us, big data is about to become personal.
 Very personal indeed.
     </p>
     <p>
-    People analytics (sometimes called "workforce analytics"), as the name suggests, is the application of big data sets to create behavioural and social profiles for individual citizens.
+    People analytics (sometimes called "workforce analytics" and "corporate analytics"), as the name suggests, is the application of analytics on big data sets to create behavioural and social profiles for individual people.
     </p>
   </div>
 <div class="intro-img-border">